-Once the ten basic runs are made on the standards (LAP Problem 1) and the process parameters are defined, the original data files must be updated with the observed process parameters (to replace simulated data with observed data), and final reports can be generated.
-These new reports will contain the same mass values, but the quoted uncertainties will reflect the true process more closely.
+Once the ten initial runs are made on the standards (LAP Problem 1) and the process parameters are defined, the original data files must be updated with the new accepted process parameters (to replace the initial data entry), and final reports can be generated.
+These new reports will contain the same mass values, but the quoted uncertainties will then be used to calculate the final uncertainties and reflect the true process.